Musée du Quai Branly – Jacques Chirac, Paris

 Musée du Quai Branly, two views of the exhibition building (bâtiment Musée) “floating” over the garden.
 Photos: Tom Flemming (up), and © Inexhibit.

 The “bâtiment Musée“, the building which contains most of the exhibition spaces, spans five levels as a sort of bridge floating over the garden.
-The main gallery is a fluid space enclosed by curved walls which support multimedia exhibits and description panels.
+The main gallery is a fluid space enclosed by curved walls that support multimedia exhibits and description panels.
 From the main gallery, the visitors enter a sequence of side galleries contained into colored boxes protruding to the outside.
 The same building also accommodates an auditorium, workshops, a reading room, a special exhibition space, and a restaurant.

-The “bâtiment Branly” is the building which borders Quay Branly street in the north-western part of the museum’s site; marked by the famous living facade (Mur Vegétal in French) designed by Patrick Blanc, it contains mostly administration and staff offices.
+The “bâtiment Branly” is the building that borders Quay Branly street in the north-western part of the museum’s site; marked by the famous living facade (Mur Vegétal in French) designed by Patrick Blanc, it contains mostly administration and staff offices.

 The “bâtiment Auvent” is sited between the Museum and the Branly building, behind its glass-and-steel facade, it accommodates a media library, a reading room, and a children’s workshop.